higginbg/ncm-inc/site/content/about/_index.md

   - name: Greg Guerra
     image: 'portrait-greg-guerra.jpg'
     position: Vice President
     text: Greg and his son, James, started NCM in 2015.
-He has 30 years of experience with commercial renovations across the nation and has continuously delivered top quality service.
+He has 30 years of experience with hotel renovations across the nation and has continuously delivered top quality service.
 When not working, he enjoys going on adventures with his wife and kids.
   - name: Danielle Guerra
     image: 'portrait-blank.png'
     position: Controller